skbkontur/cement/README-module.yaml.md

 	  install:
 	    - bin/Kontur.Drive.Client.dll
 	    - bin/Kontur.Drive.ServiceModel.dll
-	    - module logging                      # For operation of Kontur.Drive.Client.dll you need a reference on logging module build
+	    # For operation of Kontur.Drive.Client.dll you need a reference on logging module build
+	    - module logging
-	    - nuget Newtonsoft.Json/6.0.8         # Or a reference on nuget bundle
+		# Or a reference on nuget bundle
+	    - nuget Newtonsoft.Json/6.0.8

-	# Configuration sdk "expands" configuration client (> client) and is a configuration at default (*default) (it is used at referencing on this module)
+	# Configuration sdk "expands" configuration client (> client)
+	# and is a configuration at default (*default) (it is used at referencing on this module)
 	sdk > client *default:
-	  # in order to avoid repetition of dependencies lists, deps from client are inherited here and you have no need to state them once again
+	  # in order to avoid repetition of dependencies lists
+	  # deps from client are inherited here and you have no need to state them once again
 	  deps:
 	    - auth
 	    - libfront